-Don’t fight it if you feel yourself falling in love.
-Few things are better for your health than being in love!
-If you are in love – and loved – both your mind and your body will benefit.
-You don’t have to MAKE love to benefit – just BEING in love is enough!
-Researchers around the world have produced evidence to show that people of all ages benefit from being in love.
+Do you feel yourself falling in love?
+If so, never resist it.
+Only few things are better for your health than being in love!
+Love is good for both physical and mental health.
+You don’t have to MAKE love to gain these benefits – FALLING in love is enough!
+Researchers from all around the world have given evidence showing that people of all ages benefit from being in love.

-Some of love’s benefits are just common sense, while others are more mysterious, but every stage of the emotional gamut, from the first rush of passion to long-term, deep-rooted affection, seems rife with its own rewards.
-Here are just a few.
+Some of love’s benefits are just self-evident, while other benefits are mysterious, but every stage in an emotional relationship, from the first romantic spark to long-term, deep-rooted relationship, comes with its own rewards.
+Here are just a few benefits.

-Well, duh?!
-But love is not just good for the emotional ticker, it’s good for that thing beating in your chest as well.
-Positive emotional sustenance, especially in the long-term, has been shown to reduce the risk of angina, particularly in men.
-An American Journal of Medicine study, in which research data was collected for 10,000 men, cited that those who felt “loved and supported” by a partner had a reduced risk of angina, even in cases where there were other factors, such as advanced age or elevated blood pressure.
-Meanwhile, studies from San Diego State and the University of Pittsburgh indicated that women in good marriages had a much lower incidence of cardiovascular disease than those who were in non-supportive or stressful relationships.
+Love is not only good for the emotional indicator, but it’s also good for that thing beating in your chest.
+Positive emotional feelings, particularly in the long-term, has been shown to reduce the risk of heart attacks, especially in men.
+A study in American Journal of Medicine, in which research data was collected for about 10,000 men, showed those who felt “being loved and supported” by a partner had a decreased risk of heart attack, even in cases other factors existed, such as senior age or elevated blood pressure.

-Want more evidence that amour is good for the heart?
-A 2013 Finnish study put out by the European Journal of Preventive Cardiology revealed that tying the knot reduced the risk of heart attacks (fatal and non-fatal) for men and women of all ages.
-The researchers studied evidence of 15,000 cardiac cases over a period of 10 years, and concluded that acute events were 58 to 66 percent higher in single men, and 60 to 65 percent higher in single women, as compared to those living in a state of wedded bliss.
+Need more evidence that love is good for your heart health?
+A 2013 Finnish study by the European Journal of Preventive Cardiology revealed that marriage reduced the risk of heart attacks for both genders men and women of all ages.
+The researchers studied 15,000 cardiac cases over 10 years and concluded that acute events were 58% to 66% higher in single men, and 60% to 65% higher in single women, compared to those living a stable relationship.

-Apart from the obvious reasons sex makes us feel good, researchers have found a correlation between frequency of sexual intimacy and how strong your immune system is.
-One Pennsylvania study showed that participants who engaged in sexual activity once or twice a week had a nearly 30 percent increase in levels of Immunoglobulin A—an important asset for warding off illness—than peers who were celibate.
-That said, the study did go on to conclude that there might be too much of a good thing, as those who engaged in sex more than twice a week had low levels of Immunoglobulin A, as well.
+Apart from the obvious reasons that sex improves our mood, researchers have found a link between frequent sexual intimacy and how strong our immune system is.
+A Pennsylvania study showed that participants who engaged in sex once or twice a week had higher levels of Immunoglobulin A—which is an important asset for preventing illness—than peers who didn’t.
+However, the study continued to conclude that for those who engaged in sexual activity more than twice a week had low levels of Immunoglobulin A, as well.

-Did you know that hugging your beloved can actually lower your blood pressure?
-Couples who held one another’s hands for a period of 10 minutes, followed by a 20-second hug showed healthier reactions to subsequent stress triggers, exhibiting lower heart rates and lower blood pressure, as compared to pairs who merely remained in calm, non-tactile propinquity.
-In addition to hugging, women also get high blood pressure-relieving benefits from non-sexual caresses.
+Did you know that hugging your beloved ones can actually help lower your blood pressure?
+Studies have indicated that couples who held one another’s hands for a period of 10 minutes, followed by a 20-second hug showed healthier reactions to emotional triggers, in addition to, lower heart rates and lower blood pressure, compared to those who got involved in stressful situations.
+In addition to hugging, non-sexual caresses cause high blood pressure-relieving benefits for women.

-In a University of Iowa study, researchers discovered that ovarian cancer patients who had “a strong sense of connection to others” and were in emotionally “satisfying relationships” were endowed with heightened frequency of “natural killer” cell activity that knocks out cancerous cells as part of the body’s immune response in comparison with those who lacked similar emotional support.
+A study conducted by University of Iowa researchers who discovered that, ovarian cancer patients who were in emotionally “satisfying relationships” were gifted by increase in frequency of “natural killer” cell activity that smashes cancerous cells as part of immune system’s response in comparison with those who lacked emotional support.

-In a 2008 TED talk, anthropologist Helen Fisher revealed that in the course of her work, she’d scanned the brains of lovers who were truly, madly, deeply in love and learned that amour had a positive effect on the part of the gray matter that produces the neurotransmitter dopamine—a naturally-occurring chemical that’s tied to the brain’s reward system.
-According to Fischer, there’s also good news for those in long-term relationships, who showed “patterns of neural activity similar to those in early-stage romantic love.”
+In a 2008 TED talk, a biological anthropologist at Rutgers University Helen Fisher revealed that, she scanned the brains of lovers who were madly in love and learned that there was a positive effect for love on the gray matter that produces the neurotransmitter dopamine—a natural chemical that helps send signals in the brain.
+According to Fischer, lovers who in long-term relationships, have showed “similar patterns of neural activity to those who still in early-stage romantic love.”

-Romantic activities such as kissing, cuddling, and hugging have also been credited for triggering the production of the hormone oxytocin, which helps us not only to fall, but to remain in love.
-At Bar-Ilan University in Israel, a years’ long research study by psychology professor Ruth Feldman revealed that “the increase in oxytocin during the period of falling in love was the highest […] ever found.”
+Studies also indicated that other romantic activities such as kissing, hugging, and cuddling have also caused triggering the production of the hormone oxytocin, which helps us remain in love.
+Also, a study by At Bar-Ilana University in Israel led by psychology professor Ruth Feldman indicated that “the increase in oxytocin during the period of falling in love was the highest ever found.”